Infrasound & Acoustic Sound

 All objects posses what is known as a natural frequency, or a frequency at which that object vibrates.
 If you tap a fork against a wineglass, the tinkling sound it produces is its natural frequency.
 Any sound reproducing that same natural frequency will cause the glass to vibrate.
 This common phenomenon is known as resonance and occurs because the sound displaces nearby air particles which crash into the glass like invisible waves.
 When the sound is amplified, these waves get more powerful.
 With enough amplification, the glass can vibrate so strongly that it shatters.
 All sounds travel on sound waves which are based on the frequency.
 Its frequency is defined as a specific measured pressure against a medium such as air.
 Knowing that sounds can be used to fracture solid materials, ask yourself; How fragile are you?

+'The proof is in the pudding.'
 Take off your glasses or remove your contacts first.
-If you sit in front of a very good-quality sub-woofer and play a 19Hz sound or modulate it to 19Hz, Your eyes will twitch.
+If you sit in front of a very good-quality subwoofer and play a 19Hz sound or modulate it to 19Hz, Your eyes will twitch.
 As you turn up the volume, approaching 110 dB, you may even start seeing colored lights at the periphery of your vision or ghostly gray regions in the center.
 This is because 19Hz is the resonant frequency of the human eyeball.
 (Source: Popular Science) Prolonged exposure could cause blindness.
 I'll discuss the effects of sound on our ears and other organs in another article.
-For now, we have a testimony, our evidence and a crime.
+For now, we have proven studies revealing the evidence of sound's impact on humanity.